Restoring a

 September 12.

-I sponged the deck with the recommended 1:8 ammonia solution.
-I repeated this a few times (why not?) and then hosed it off.
+I sponged the deck with the recommended ammonia solution.
+I repeated this a few times (why not?) and hosed it off.
 The boat dried while Amy and I prepared and ate breakfast.
-I applied masking tape just below the seam line (nothing critical, I have some 1.25-inch seam tape on the way which should cover many sins).
+I applied masking tape just below the seam line (nothing critical, I have some 1.25-inch seam tape on the way which will cover many sins).
 I wadded the rope grap-loops at the bow and stern in aluminum foil to hold them up'n'off the deck.

 Then I commenced to painting.
 The first layer of Easypoxy went on very nicely.
-I'm brushing it on unthinned using a cheap 2-inch brush.
+I'm brushing it on unthinned using a cheap 2-inch bristle brush.
 My dry dock is a folding table set up in the backyard in open shade.
 Brush marks disappear in a few minutes, and coverage over the white fiberglass is exceptional.
 I used mostly long strokes aligned with the keel-line of the kayak, saying to myself "wet edges, wet edges" the whole time.
-I left unsanded a broad collar of blue around the cockpit, hoping that when I painted over it, the result would be a slightly darker red accent.
+I left unsanded a broad collar of blue around the cockpit, hoping that when I paint over it, the result will be a slightly darker red accent.
 Now I suspect the coverage will be so good that the boat will be a uniform bright red.
 That's fine, too.
-The first coat dropped the level of paint in the can by about 3/8 inch.
-The can is about 4.5 inches in diameter.
-Call it 6 cubic inches of paint.
-I spread that over something like 22 square feet of deck.
-That works out to be about a 2 mil coat, or half the maximum thickness beyond which Pettit warns that improper drying may produce a soft coat.
-Whatever the exact numbers, the paint thickness is in the ballpark.
-So far, so good.
-Clean-up was easy enough using some handy mineral spirits.
-Tomorrow morning: coat two.

 September 13.

 I painted with the boat in direct sunlight this time.
 That made "wet edges" much harder to maintain.
 For some reason, the paint had a slight tendancy to "bead" as it thinned out toward the end of a stroke.
 Why?
-And, more importantly, does it foreshadow trouble with the bond?
+And, more importantly, does that behavior foreshadow trouble with the bond?

 September 14.

 As of 11:30 this morning, the third (and probably final) coat is on.
-78F headed for middle 80's again.
+It's 78°F headed for middle 80's again.
 Lots of Sun.
 After roughing the second coat with steel wool, I rinsed the boat with plain water on the off chance that some kind of detergent was built into the wool.
-I didn't see much difference in the way the third coat went on so all is likely fine with the previous coat as well.
-I took particular care with that "wet edges" thing to try to make #3 a pretty coat.
-Later today, I'll move the boat out of dew's reach, but it can bake in the Sun for a while first.
-Next (tomorrow?): a fresh dusting of Valspar dove grey for the hull, then seam tape (whenever it arrives), and then back to the water with me.
-I'll leave the rigging off for a while, let the paint cure, apply some wax, and then see what happens.
+I didn't see much difference in the way the third coat went on, so all is likely OK with the previous coat as well.
+I took particular care to maintain wet edges to make #3 a pretty coat.

 September 15.